tbttin/notes/makes/gnu-make-manual.md

      + Reading other makefiles.

      + Deciding (based on the values of variables) whether to use or ignore a part of the makefile.

      + Defining a variable from a verbatim string containing multiple lines.

   5. Comments.

 [#Makefile-Contents]

-### Splitting Long Lines {#Splitting-Lines}
+### Splitting Long Lines

 - Makefiles use a *line-based* syntax in which the newline character is special and marks the end of a statement.

   GNU `make` has no limit on the length of a statement line, up to the amount of memory in your computer.

 - *Physical line*s is a single line ending with a newline (regardless of whether it is escaped).

 - *Logical line*s being a complete statement including all escaped newlines up to the first non-escaped newline.

 - *Outside of recipe line*s, backslash/newline**s** are converted into a *single space* character.

   Then all whitespace around the backslash/newline is condensed into a *single space*.

 - *Splitting without adding whitespace*: dollar sign/backslash/newline instead of backslash/newline:

   ```makefile
   var := one$\